Are Nuts Good or Bad for Bodybuilding? (Pros & Cons)

 “Nuts are energy and nutrient-dense foods.
 Although they have all three macronutrients (carbs, proteins, and fats), they are primarily fat.
 Fat takes longer to digest.
 Before a workout, you want to have immediate energy available.
 If you are going to include them, try to have them at least 1-2 hours before a workout”.

-Yes, you can consume nuts after workouts as it will provide all three macronutrients necessary post-workout.
-However, since it is highest in fat, limit the quantity to 35g or less in order to maximize recovery.
+However, since it is highest in fat, limit the quantity to 35g or less to maximize recovery.
 The amount should be reduced if any other fat sources are consumed.

 Peralta noted that: